GIScience/openrouteservice-docs/README.md

 # Travel Time Calculation

-The travel time is calculated for each segment by using speed-limits for different [waytypes](https://wiki.openstreetmap.org/wiki/Key:highway) and adjusting them for different [grades](https://wiki.openstreetmap.org/wiki/Key:tracktype) of the road.
-For `cycling` profiles also the steepness and the [surface](https://wiki.openstreetmap.org/wiki/Key:surface) is considered.
+The travel time is calculated for each segment by using speed-limits for different [waytypes](https://wiki.openstreetmap.org/wiki/Key:highway) and adjusting them for different [grades](https://wiki.openstreetmap.org/wiki/Key:tracktype) or [surfaces](https://wiki.openstreetmap.org/wiki/Key:surface) of the road.
+If multiple values apply for this segment, the lowest value is used.
+For `cycling` profiles also the steepness is considered.
 These limits can be reduced by setting the `maxSpeed` parameter in the [options](#routing-options).
 The final [average speed-limits](#avgspeed) can be requested by adding `AvgSpeed` to the `extra_info` parameter.
 The following table shows the initial speed-limits used for the main profiles:

 _(all Values in km/h)_